majacQ/sdk/runtime/vm/service/service.md

 ```
 class VM extends Response {
+  // A name identifying this vm.
+Not guaranteed to be unique.
+  string name;

   // Word length on target architecture (e.g. 32, 64).
   int architectureBits;

+  // The CPU we are actually running on.
+  string hostCPU;

+  // The operating system we are running on.
+  string operatingSystem;

   // The CPU we are generating code for.
   string targetCPU;

-  // The CPU we are actually running on.
-  string hostCPU;

   // The Dart VM version string.
   string version;